Lawrence Snapp, Principal Business Strategist, Microsoft

 Also, a flood of companies vertically integrating should be expected.
 While it may be inefficient at first for brand companies to become retailers, it will spark innovation.
 This will help keep the channels healthy and accelerate feedback loops.

 Finally, variable cost marketing with risk sharing will evolve.
 Aligned economic interests between agencies and companies will accelerate small and medium firm growth (just as Google has done via their paid search model).
-Cost per engagement will also move to the forefront of thinking as brands realize the value of an engagement is measureable and can translate into purchases, whereby the hard value of CPM will remain elusive.
+Cost per engagement will also move to the forefront of thinking as brands realize the value of an engagement is measurable and can translate into purchases, whereby the hard value of CPM will remain elusive.

 2. What should we do now to get ready for that future?